tellapart/aurproxy/README.md

 aurproxy is a load balancer manager with knowledge of [Apache Aurora's](http://aurora.incubator.apache.org/) service discovery mechanism and integration with Aurora's task lifecycle.
-It is a python application that runs inside of a docker container, where it manages a fully featured but not Aurora-aware load balancer (currently only nginx is supported).
+It is a python application that manages a fully featured but not Aurora-aware load balancer (currently only nginx is supported).
 When Aurora service discovery events occur, aurproxy detects them, rewrites the load balancer's configuration file and then triggers a graceful restart of the load balancer.
 Use aurproxy to expose dynamic Aurora service endpoints to services and applications that don't have knowledge of Aurora's service discovery mechanism.

 ## Features